distributed-system-analysis/pbench/web-server/v0.4/README.md

 Assets placed in the `public` directory are copied to the `dist` directory for reference in the generated `index.html` file during the build process.

-Assets placed in the `src/assets/` directory are only referenced within components or layouts definitions and is packaged in the generated `***.js` file during the build process.
+Assets placed in the `src/assets/` directory are only referenced within component or layout definitions and are packaged in the generated `***.js` file during the build process.

 ## Installation